Chapter 10 : Pandemonium

 Hermione took a slow route back towards the Heads’ Dorms, walking through the hallways at a pace that allowed her to think about everything that had happened in the day.

 Why would someone want to hurt Terry? she thought sadly.
 What had he ever done to anyone?
-Were the Death Eaters...like Theo does?
+Did he have connections to the Death Eaters...like Theo does?
 And if so, were Death Eaters the ones to kill him?
 Is the war really going to come to Hogwarts?
 Hermione shook her head to clear it.
 I don’t want to think about this, she thought, biting her lip.
 It still hurts too much.

 Arriving at Sam’s portrait, Hermione spoke the password and entered her common room.
 It was very obviously empty.
 Hermione sighed and curled up on the couch, tucking her feet beneath herself and hugging a pillow.
 Part of her really wanted to search for Theo—she was worried about him, knowing he couldn’t be nearly as calm as he had been pretending to be.
 She knew he was hurting and wanted to be there for him, but she couldn’t even begin to guess where he’d be.
 She hoped he was still with his friends, though.
 They had known Terry the best; they would know how to comfort Theo and cope with the loss of their friend.

 Suddenly, an extremely loud banging noise issued from the other side of the portrait—someone was knocking to be let in, someone very persistent.
 Hermione leapt to her feet and hurried to the portrait, wishing she had a Muggle peep-hole to see who was outside.
 She took a deep breath and opened the portrait, leaning her weight against it to push the person on the other side away from the door.
 Tumbling out into the hall, Hermione glanced around to see who had needed her attention so very desperately and was shocked and horrified to come face-to-face with Draco Malfoy.